-We work in cooperation with British Council registered accommodation agencies Britannia Student Services and Hosts International) in arranging accommodation for our students.
-We can offer you homestay accommodation that is living with a British family; halls of residence, or sharing a flat with other students.
-We can also recommend some nice local budget hotels for those of you who are here for a short time.
+We work in cooperation with British Council registered accommodation agencies (i.e. Britannia Student Services and Hosts International) in arranging accommodation for our students.
+We can offer you:

+- homestay accommodation (living with a British family)

+- halls of residence,

+- sharing a flat with other students.

+We can also provide information about local budget hotels for those of you who are here for a short time.

 More information about the accommodation we offer is available on our website: www.speakeasyschool.co.uk, or if you prefer you can have a chat with any one of our reception staff.
 The accommodation officer for Speakeasy School is Maggie Jenkins - reception, 0208 995 8772.